 Generic Name: salicylic acid topical

 Salicylic acid is a keratolytic (peeling agent).
 Salicylic acid causes shedding of the outer layer of skin.

-Salicylic acid topical may also be used for purposes other than those listed here.
+Salicylic acid topical may also be used for purposes not listed in this medication guide.

 What are the possible side effects of salicylic acid topical?

 Salicylic acid topical can cause a rare but serious allergic reaction or severe skin irritation.
 These reactions may occur just a few minutes after you apply the medicine, or within a day or longer afterward.

 Stop using this medicine and get emergency medical help if you have signs of an allergic reaction: hives, itching; difficult breathing, feeling light-headed; swelling of your face, lips, tongue, or throat.

 Also stop using salicylic acid topical and call your doctor at once if you have: